alirazajiwani/IC-Text-Recognition/README.md

 •	Displays results with confidence scores in the terminal.
 •	Appends output to a persistent file ocr_results.txt.

+## Internet Access to the Board

+1. Power up the board with PYNQ image.
+2. Press `Windows+R` and type `ncpa.cpl` and Enter.
+3. If there is no other connection to the PC/Laptop than the Internet connection and Ethernet (PYNQ board) then allow mobile hotspot on the laptop to enable the drop-down menu in the `sharing section` in properties menu.
+4. Right click on the the connection from you have internet access.
+Go to:
+Properties-> Sharing -> Check the `Allow other network users to connect through the computer's internet connection`, And press `OK`.
+6. Check the ethernet (connected to board) ipv4 address through properties.
+It should be `192.168.137.1`.

+**NOW THE BOARD HAS INTERNET ACCESS**

+### To Check the new IP Address of the board:

+1. Download the `ipaddress.bat` file into the PC.
+2. Run the bat file and wait for it to detect the ipaddress of the PYNQ board.
+3. Type the detected ipaddress on your web browser and access the jupyter notebook.
+4. Verify the internet access by typing `ping goolge.com` in terminal.

 ## Code Execution Guide:
 1. Run `PaddleOCR_PC.pynb`.